jsbien/tmp/specification_of_phase_5.md

 ### Actions for a specific numeric speckle identifier ###

+For a numeric speckle identifier (e.g., `-01`), the script should:
+1. Extract the identifier and locate the corresponding image file.
+2. Find the matching row(s) in the original `.csv` file based on:
+   - Table ID (from the log or file name).
+   - Line and box number inferred from the speckle.
+3. Append the exact matching rows to `speckles.csv`.

 Hence `-38` in the line `3: 44 -38` in the log
 `m01-2024-11-30-12-54.log` refers to the file `m01.tiff_line_003_box_038.png` in the same directory, the file is to be